I'm an Assistant Professor of Finance at the Darden School of Business, University of Virginia.

 Media coverage: Institutional Investor, Canadian Investment Review

-The Value of Privacy and the Choice of Limited Partners by Venture Capitalists [ SSRN ] with Will Gornall and Ilya Strebulaev
+The Value of Privacy and the Choice of Limited Partners by Venture Capitalists with Will Gornall and Ilya Strebulaev

 Presentations: 34th Mitsui Finance Symposium (2023), SFS Cavalcade North America 2023, MFA 2023, IPC Spring Research Symposium 2023, Commonwealth Finance Workshop 2022, European FA 2022 (Barcelona), PERC Private Equity Research Symposium (Oxford, 2022), Esade Business School*, Stanford PhD Seminar